 Many people are drawn to uniqueness.
-Chances are you've seen a home that stands out from typical designs.
-Whether it's a cozy hobbit hole or a wonder of surrealist luxury home, what strikes one person's fancy may not appeal to another.
+For some, that impulse to find something different extends into their home buying journey.
+Chances are you've seen a home that stands out from more typical designs.
+Whether it's a cozy hobbit hole or a wonder of a surrealist luxury home, what strikes one home buyer's fancy may not appeal to another.

-While cookie-cutter houses may repel you, there's a reason they're so popular.
+While standard styles of houses may not pique your interest, there's a reason they're so popular.
 They check a lot of boxes for a lot of people and can act as a blank slate for personalization.
-Their common floor plans highlight features people want.
+Their common floor plans highlight features most people want.

 A major factor holding people back from owning unique real estate is the idea of living in it.
 It’s something that sounds better in theory than in practice.
 It takes commitment.